SAP-samples/abap-exercises-codejam/exercises/ex3/README.md

 ```
 <!---<br>![](/exercises/ex3/images/03_01_0250.png)--->

-26. Next, since we only have one filtering node, update these two statements as shown here.
+26. Next, uncomment these two lines of code, and since we only have one filtering node, update these two statements as shown here.
 <br>![](/exercises/ex3/images/03_01_0260.png)